 Yolk-sac Volume

 Yolk-sac volume had a different response to light intensity between populations (Figure 4).
-The effect of light depended on population because the difference in YSV between populations was less pronounced at the low light treatment (0.22 mm3), while YSV was lower for Lake Ontario at the high and medium light treatments (0.35 and 0.37 mm3, respectively) than Lake Superior (0.67 and 0.63 mm3, respectively; Figure 4).
+The effect of light depended on population because the difference in YSV between populations was less pronounced at the low light treatment (difference = 0.22 mm3), while YSV was lower for Lake Ontario at the high and medium light treatments (0.35 and 0.37 mm3, respectively) than Lake Superior (0.67 and 0.63 mm3, respectively; Figure 4).
 YSV increased from the low to high light treatments (15.3%) in Lake Superior and decreased from the low to high light treatments (-5.5%) in Lake Ontario (Figure 4).

 Discussion: